Practical randomness amplification and privatisation with implementations on quantum computers: Overview

-\paragraph{Theory and software for randomness amplification} The first part of our work amounts to the continuation of \cite{colbeck2012free,Brandao16,ramanathan2015randomness,Friedman17} on device-independent randomness and privacy amplification.
-Our main result is to give a fully explicit protocol for both device-independent randomness and privacy amplification.
-Its security holds against an all-powerful adversary that only respects the laws of quantum mechanics and is otherwise unbounded.
+\paragraph{Theory and software for randomness amplification and privatisation.} The first part of our work amounts to the continuation of \cite{colbeck2012free,Brandao16,ramanathan2015randomness,Friedman17} on device-independent randomness amplification and privatisation (DIRAP) -- in particular we follow the techniques for the statistical analysis as in \cite{Friedman17}.
+Our main result is to give an end-to-end and practical DIRAP protocol.\\

-The technical contributions in the first part of our work are: \begin{itemize} \item The Bell inequality and statistical analysis are optimised for real world quantum devices, using three quantum bits in an entangled state. \item The resulting protocol has maximal noise tolerance. \item The classical post-processing in the form of randomness extractors is optimised for randomness amplification.
-In particular, we implemented randomness extractors having efficient near linear complexity\,---\,which might be a result of independent interest.
-This allows us to reach rates of several Mbits/sec using a standard personal laptop. \end{itemize} \paragraph{Randomness amplification on quantum computers.} The main objective of the second part of our work is to serve as a real-world example of the usefulness and accessibility of quantum technologies.
-Although the ideal application would be to run a loophole-free Bell test, these devices are hard to build and achieve Bell inequality violations that are not useful for applications.
-In contrast, today's quantum computers are widely accessible and awaiting real-world applications.
+The technical contributions in the first part of our work are: \begin{itemize} \item The Bell inequality and statistical analysis are optimised for real world quantum devices, using three quantum bits in an entangled state. \item The resulting protocol has a large noise tolerance and, in the noiseless limit, can amplify all non-deterministic Santha-Vazirani (SV) sources (see Sec.\ref{WSR} for the definition of these sources).
+Note that the good noise resistance of our protocol is impossible to achieve in the simplest set-up for device-independence (with 2 parties, inputs and outputs). \item The classical post-processing in the form of randomness extractors is designed, implemented and optimised for randomness amplification.
+In particular, we implemented several seeded and 2-source randomness extractors in near\nobreakdash-linear complexity and used the Number Theoretic Transform (NTT) for efficiency and security\footnote{Contrary to usual efficient implementations using the Fast Fourier Transform (FFT), the NTT does not suffer from potential rounding errors when implemented and allows us to maintain information-theoretic security throughout the entire protocol.}\,---\, a result of independent interest.
+This allows us to reach rates of several Mbits/sec for large block sizes using a standard personal laptop.
+We will make several of our randomness extractors software implementations available in a future work \cite{future}. \end{itemize} \paragraph{Implementations of our protocol on different quantum computers.} The main objective of the second part of our work is to provide implementations of our protocol on real-world devices available today.
+Indeed, although they do not allow for a loophole-free Bell test, today's quantum computers are now widely accessible and awaiting real-world applications.
+Our protocol makes today's quantum computers useful to generate (near\nobreakdash-)perfect randomness for cryptography in a semi-device-independent manner in which the hardware is only partially trusted.\\